Summer 2021 FAQs

 A student can take a leave of absence as normal by initiating the process by contacting their Student Advisor.
 Financial Aid staff will then work with the student to determine their financial aid eligibility for their return.

-1. Will refunds or discounts be issued for Summer 2020 since we are moving from on-campus to fully online learning for this quarter?
+1. Will refunds or discounts be issued for Summer 2021 since we have moved from on-campus to online learning?

 Although you will not be able to pay at the cashier, there are several methods of payment that can be used.